DemandCube/Scribengin/README.md

 ==========
 Pronounced Scribe Engine

-Scribengin is a high-performance persistent event/loggin transport that registers data under defined schemas in a variety of end systems
+Scribengin is a highly reliable (HA) and performant event/logging transport that registers data under defined schemas in a variety of end systems.
+Scribengin enables you to have multiple flows of data from a source to a sink.
+Scribengin will tolerate system failures of individual nodes and will do a complete recovery in the case of complete system failure.

-Reads data from
+Reads data from sources:
 - Kafka
 - AWS Kinesis

-Writes data to:
+Writes data to sinks:
-- HDFS, Hbase and Hive with HCat Integration
+- HDFS, Hbase, Hive with HCat Integration and Elastic Search

 Additonal:
 - Monitoring with Ganglia